-Clare Chodos-Irvine is currently at Concordia studying English Literature, Creative Writing and History.
-She was published in Soliloquies Anthology in the Spring of 2019, and is thrilled to be a part of a publication that is not only integral to the creative community in Montreal, but one that gives emerging writers worldwide the opportunity to have their work printed.
-She is also thrilled to be the managing editor for Soliloquies Anthology because she loves her bullet journal and telling people what to do.
+Clare Chodos-Irvine is originally from Seattle, Washington.
+She almost won an award once when she was sixteen, and she still won't shut up about it.
+She currently studies English Literature and Creative Writing at Concordia.
+She was previously the Managing Editor for Soliloquies Anthology, and is excited to continue to be a part of a publication that is not only integral to the creative community in Montreal, but one that gives emerging writers worldwide the opportunity to have their work printed.
+She promises she's a lot nicer than this photo makes her look.

 Abigail Candelora is in her final year English Lit and Creative Writing at Concordia.
 Previously a prose editor for the anthology, she is thrilled to be sharing Editor-in-Chief duties this year with the wonderful Clare.
 She hopes the anthology continues to be a place of joy and creativity for all involved, and can’t wait until all can gather and celebrate a launch once more.